foreverphoenix/skyforge-wiki/getting-started/initial-setup.md

 # Skyrim Setup

-Many versions and ports of Skyrim SE exist, and not all are usable for modding.
+Many versions and ports of Skyrim SE exist and not all are usable for modding.
 The **Skyforge** resources are written specifically for the *Steam* or *GOG* version of **Skyrim Special Edition**.

-Please read the article linked below to learn more.
+For more details, read the article linked below:

 - [Skyrim Versions *How to pick the correct version of Skyrim for modding.*](/getting-started/initial-setup/skyrim-versions) {.links-list}